Railway Backend Deployment: What Developers Should Know

 Monitoring deployments and logs

 Build logs capture the entire compilation process.
 Dependency installation, asset compilation, container creation.
-Everything is logged and searchable.
+Everything is logged and searchable, and you can view logs in real-time for immediate feedback.

 One feature that deserves more attention: deployment rollback.
 If a deployment breaks something, you can instantly roll back to the previous version.
 Click the older deployment and select “Redeploy.”
 Railway switches traffic to the known-good version while you debug the issue.